Studying abroad in college can be an eye-opening experience, but there's just one potential obstacle: the price tag.

 - Who's sponsoring the program

-If your student's enrolling in a study abroad program through their home university, they'll effectively pay the same for tuition, fees and room and board at their host school as they would at home.
+If your student is enrolling in a study abroad program through their home university, they'll effectively pay the same for tuition, fees, and room and board at their host school as they would at home.
 If they're enrolling through the host school, however, the school determines the cost of attendance.
 Study abroad programs can also be sponsored by third-party companies, which charge their own fees.

 When there's a choice between studying abroad through the home school, paying the host school's rates, or going the third-party route, it's important to do a cost comparison.
 If your student's home school comes with a significant tuition bill, for example, and the host school is offering a much lower rate, it might make sense to reserve 529 plan money for expenses at their home school and pay for study abroad another way.

 There's something else to consider if your student's going through a third-party provider.
 You'd have to be sure the host school is qualified to participate in federal student aid programs under Title IV.
 If it's not, you may not be able to use 529 plans as a tax-free withdrawal since third-party study abroad providers themselves don't have a federal school code.
 If you're paying for a third-party program with 529 money, be sure to keep detailed records of the expenses you pay in case the IRS challenges your withdrawal as being non-qualified.

 How to Save on the Cost of Studying Abroad